ralfhand/2024-10_Hackaton_Wageningen/README.md

 you can clone this repository by using the following command in your levante home directory:

 ```
+mkdir [directory name of your choice] && cd [directory name of your choice]
 git clone https://gitlab.dkrz.de/m300363/2024-10_hackaton_wageningen .

 ```